iWdGo/GoCompilerEfficiency/README.md

 ***Buffers***
 - No difference when [writing to file](src/tofile/README.md)
 - [Returning a buffer](src/returnbuffer/README.md) as a string is marginally more expensive.
-- Using io is more efficient for to [write a simple string](src/writestring/README.md).
+- Package io is more efficient than fmt to [write a simple string](src/writestring/README.md).

 ***Builder***
 - No difference for a url builder between [returning the string or the url.URL](src/urlbuilder/README.md).